LiliaFramework/Lilia/documentation/docs/definitions/faction.md

 lia.faction.register("police", {
     name = "Police Department",
     -- index will be assigned based on registration order })
-    -- Or manually specify the team index FACTION.index = 2  -- Will use team index 2
+-- Or manually specify the team index
+FACTION.index = 2  -- Will use team index 2

 ```

 ---

 ### health

+**Purpose**

+Sets the maximum health for players in this faction

+**When Called**

+During faction definition (applied when player joins faction)

 **Example Usage**